Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

-In this paper, we present the Qualitative Meta-Analysis of three studies focusing on the design and evaluation of robotic mental well-being coaches.
+In this paper, we present the qualitative analysis of three studies focusing on the design and evaluation of robotic mental well-being coaches.
 Based on this analysis, we present design guidelines including ethical considerations for such robots.
 Additionally, we discuss what aspects of the design of such a robot should be considered in the future.
 We present these analyses and recommendations in order to help future designers and roboticists creating robotic well-being coaches, and to operationalize the knowledge we have found from these studies.

 We propose the design recommendations and guidelines, as well as the ethical considerations presented in this paper based on the coverage of the three studies, which examined a robotic well-being coach from different perspectives (see Table \ref{table:study-comparison}) and achieved data saturation (see Section \ref{sec:methodology}).
 However, our studies did not examine the longitudinal use of robotic mental well-being coaches (though the motivations to use such a robot in the long-term were discussed in Study 3, Section \ref{sec:study3}).
 Future research should examine how robots designed with these considerations in mind are experienced by participants in the long term, over multiple interaction sessions.
 Such examinations of robots could potentially bring forth the need for additional recommendations regarding capabilities that can only be examined in the long term, such as long-term personalization.
+Additionally, our paper describes an iterative design process to distil recommendations to inform the design and development of robotic coaches for mental well-being limited to an adult target population.
+The design and ethical recommendations proposed do not address the needs of more vulnerable populations such as children, the elderly, or people with neuro-developmental disorders.
+Future research should be conducted for designing robotic coaches for such target populations.
 There are several aspects that are known to impact HRI we have not discussed in this work and could be addressed in future works.
 We highlight them as follows.

 \textbf{Cultural Influences.} In recent years, researchers have argued the importance of considering different cultures during human-agent interactions \cite{joosse2014cultural}; even so, most of the HRI works has not yet incorporated those aspects, designing robots that are still mainly influenced by Western cultures.
 The few works that focused on HRI cross-cultural research investigated the Western and Eastern cultures represented respectively by the American and Japanese populations \cite{lim2021social}.
 However, even within the same culture (e.g., Western), many differences and nuances are observed (e.g., Italians vs. British people) \cite{conti2015cross}.
 In our context, cross-cultural research would be beneficial for creating robotic well-being coaches.
 Future work could examine how the guidelines presented here are applicable to different cultures and populations, expanding the results of Study 3, with participants remarking that e.g., a user's socio-economical status might affect how they experience the robot.